 Who can make a will to dispose of their property?

-Those who can make a will, change or cancel (revoke) a will under state and territory legislation must:
+To make a will, change or cancel (revoke) a will under state and territory legislation a person must be

 Not everyone can make a will though.
 Minors, being those under 18 years are not regarded in law as having reached full legal capacity.
 Wills made by minors are invalid under wills and succession legislation in all States and Territories.
 There are exceptions in regard to marriage (see below), although not in Western Australia (at this time).
 The Supreme Court, may, upon application, authorise a will to be made by someone under 18, in connection with marriage and in other circumstances.